• Disease Overview

 Introduction

 Glut1DS was first described in the medical literature in 1991 by Dr. De Vivo, et al. The disorder is also known as De Vivo disease.
-Glut1DS is classified as an epileptic encephalopathy.
-Epileptic encephalopathies are a group of disorders in which seizure activity is associated with progressive psychomotor dysfunction.
+Glut1DS is classified as a developmental and epileptic encephalopathy (DEE).
+Epileptic encephalopathies are a group of disorders in which seizure activity is associated with progressive psychomotor disturbance.
 Paroxysmal exercise-induced dyskinesias (PED), also known previously as dystonia 18 and dystonia 9, are now considered part of the Glut1DS spectrum.
-Epilepsy commonly presents in infancy whereas PED commonly emerges in late childhood and adolescence.
+Epilepsy commonly presents in infancy whereas PED commonly emerges in childhood and adolescence.

 • Next section >